-Number of beneficiaries s 24 Type of beneficiary Description of the agreement Type of beneficiary CEO, Senior Management and Managers and A severance pay of a different amount is recognized based on the specific position occupied by the beneficiary, which mainly ranges from 12 to 24 months of fixed remuneration and the last received annual variable remuneration.
+Number of benef iciaries 23 Type of benefi ciary Description of the agreement CEO, Senior Manag Managers ement and A severance pay of a different amount is recognized based on the specific position occupied by the beneficiary, which mainly ranges from 12 to 24 months of fixed remuneration and the last received annual variable remuneration.
 This severance pay essentially applies to cases of termination for causes not attributable to the beneficiary and cases in which control of the Company changes.